-The UNSW Engineering Dean’s Advisory Council is made up of senior executive from various industry and government sectors, and reflects the breadth of the Faculty's eight schools.
-It was established to provide the Dean with direction and advice to ensure that UNSW Engineering continues to offer the best undergraduate education in all engineering disciplines, appropriately specialised postgraduate courses, productive and stimulating research opportunities and continuing education programs for engineers in the workforce.
+UNSW Engineering Dean’s Advisory Council is made up of senior executives from a range of industry and government sectors and reflects the breadth of the Faculty’s eight schools.
+Members are invited to share their expertise to ensure we offer the best education in all Engineering disciplines, productive research opportunities and continuing education programs for Engineers in the workforce.

-In addition to ensuring that the Faculty's programs produce graduates with the skills and attributes sought by industry, the council is strongly committed to the promotion of engineering to Government and the community by demonstrating what engineers do and how engineering is important for Australia's future.
+In addition to ensuring our programs produce graduates with the skills and attributes sought by industry, the council is strongly committed to promoting Engineering to Government and the community by demonstrating what we do and how Engineering is important for Australia's future.

 Roles of the Committee

-The Committee meets two or three times each year, and members
+The Committee meets three times each year, and members

 There are 14 members on the Dean’s Advisory Council.
 Membership is determined by the Dean, with industry representatives for each of the Faculty's eight schools.
 The Chair is appointed by the Dean from the Committee membership.